 Another helpful device is a portable telephone or cell phone.
 Carry the phone with you from room to room.
 When it rings, you won’t have to rush to answer it.

 Osteoporosis makes bones thin and more likely to break.
-It is a major reason for fractures in women past menopause.
-It also affects older men.
+It is a major reason for fractures in people past menopause.
+It also affects older people.
 If bones are fragile, even a minor fall can cause fractures.

 At any age, you can take steps to keep your bones strong.
 Be sure to consume enough amounts of calcium and vitamin D. People over age 50 should consume 1,200 mg of calcium daily by eating calcium-rich foods and taking calcium supplements.